The 60+ best early deals to shop at the Amazon Labor Day sale 2022

 Home deals at Amazon's Labor Day sale

-Having guests this Labor Day 2022?
-Snag discounts on bed pillows, mattress toppers and furniture right now at Amazon.
-Meanwhile, conquer all your end-of-summer cleaning projects with deals on robot vacuums from iRobot and Eufy.
+Having guests over for Labor Day 2022?
+Snag discounts on mattresses, washcloths and furniture right now at Amazon.
+Meanwhile, conquer all your end-of-summer cleaning with deals on robot vacuums from iRobot and Eufy.

 American Soft Linen 4-Piece Washcloth Set for $9.99 (Save $4.96)